Apps72/Dev.Data/ReadMe.md

 * FIX: Check if the argument of `AddParameter<T>(T values)` method is a DbParameter.
 * Add a new argument to `AddParameter` method, to define the parameter size.

+### Version 3.0

+* Migrate the code to .NET Standard 2.0
+* Breaking changes: refactoring methods (old methods are flagged Obsolete)
+* Add `Tags` property and `WithTag` method to identify SQL queries.
+* Add `Formatted.CommandAsVariables` property to get the SQL query with parameters defined as SQL variables (to be executable in Query tool).

 ### [RoadMap]